 Giving eggs around Easter is actually a tradition that has its roots back in the 1200s.
 This is when lower class citizens in England used to gift them as a present to their lords.

 Naturally, nowadays we might find ourselves distant from this ancient custom, as times and people are constantly evolving.
 What had meaning before, is no longer relevant.
 But that does not mean that we cannot still enjoy these old traditions, give eggs as presents to our friends and family and use them to decorate our homes.
+In these hard times when we have to stay at home and protect our families and loved ones, you can organise online eggs decorating competions with your neighbours and friends and stay together through the technologies!
 In modern days Easter is not just a holiday but also a symbol of the transition between seasons, so let the spring season spirit come in your home and continue reading.

 Create an Easter decoration display spot